nasa/cumulus-orca/tasks/db_deploy/test/manual_tests/README.md

     public | postgres
    (2 rows)
    ```
 3. Verify the tables were created in the ORCA schema.
+It is assumed that the partition table in schema version 5 is named `orca_archive_location_test_bucket`
    ```bash
    orca=# \dt orca.*